 Now I don’t care what it’s called, I do it.

 I am scheduling activities each and every day for my benefit.
-Things that make me feel good, relaxed, things that improve my mood and make me less anxious.
+Things that make me feel good, and relaxed, things that improve my mood and make me less anxious.
 This focus has been very critical to my new life with depression.
 I can see how valuable scheduling self-care and then actually doing it is to my well-being.

 Much of my self-care involves working in the yard.

-Three years ago, we moved to the mountains of Virginia and have five acres nestled in the edge of the mountains that make up Shenandoah National Park and the Skyline Drive.
+Three years ago, we moved to the mountains of Virginia and have five acres nestled in the edge of the mountains that make up Shenandoah National Park and Skyline Drive.
 I have added an orchard, and many different berry plants; blueberries, blackberries, and strawberries.
 And we have many, many natural raspberry and blackberry bushes scattered around the property.

 Fresh berries for my smoothies have not been a problem for the past few weeks.

-Another one of my self-care activities has been to take a colander into the back yard and harvest fresh berries to go in my breakfast smoothie.
+Another one of my self-care activities has been to take a colander into the backyard and harvest fresh berries to go in my breakfast smoothie.
 What a treat this has been.
 This has got to be on the top of my self-care list.

 Our vegetable garden is going crazy with tomatoes.